capi1O/fix-mod-date/README.md

 The directories modification times will then match the modification time of the latest file it contains. (it is not updated directly by `fix-mod-date`, this is managed by filesystem)

-*It can happen that the modification date of a file is incorrect for various reasons, ex. if a file has been copied without preserving modification dates, such as when it is moved from one filesystem to another.*
+*It can happen that the modification date of a file is incorrect for various reasons, ex. if a file has been copied without preserving modification date, such as when it is moved from one filesystem to another.*

 # compatibilty